-As a local business, we understand the importance and impact of comradery.
+As a local business, we understand the importance and impact of comaraderie.
 Whether you’re celebrating an amazing quarter, entertaining clients, or want to change up this year’s holiday party, we’ve got you covered.
 In this guide, we share 36 team outing ideas for Denver companies — that will actually get your group excited.

 Recommended activities span a range of interests, including: